JorgeMartinezPizarro/brain/README.md

 2. Join discussions on community-driven platforms.
 3. Share ideas to continue building bridges between humanity and technology.

-## Note

-Locally, we always see a circle—closed, comprehensible, and complete.

 ## Open issues [TODO]:

 - Discuss about using Signal and Bridges to matrix or try out Element.